fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 Aperture Agents perform automated discovery of services and entities in environments such as Kubernetes and watch for any changes.
-Service and entity entries can also be created manually via configuration.
+Service and entity entries can also be created manually through configuration.

 :::